Amankwo, Inyi: Coal crisis

-On October 1, 2025, some unknown gun men killed a young male citizen of Amankwo amidst dissatisfaction in the villagers about the way the Enugu State Government began to mine coal in the village, without adequate orientation about due compensation, while causing the pollution of the Odu rivulet, destruction of houses and a main road.
+On October 1, 2025, some unknown gun men killed a young male citizen of Amankwo, Mr. Chinonso Amaka, amidst dissatisfaction in the villagers about the way the Enugu State Government began to mine coal in the village, without adequate orientation about due compensation, while causing the pollution of the Odu rivulet, destruction of houses and a main road.

 Education

 Amankwo has many schools, including Community School; and Girls High School (built in 1976).
 The Enugu State Government began to built a Smart Green School in the village in 2024.